-- A. Open property every day of the year from sunrise to sunset. - B. Prohibit nighttime use unless special permission is granted by the land bank commission.

-C. Post "closed at dark" signs on the sign station.
+- a.
+Open property every day of the year from sunrise to sunset. - b.
+Prohibit nighttime use unless special permission is granted by the land bank commission. - c.
+Post "closed at dark" signs on the sign station.

 Objective 4: Keep well-maintained boundaries.
-Strategies:

-- A. Locate and GPS corners.
+- a.
+Locate and GPS corners.

-- B. Walk boundaries annually.
+- b.
+Walk boundaries annually.

-- C. Post boundary markers where appropriate.
+- c.
+Post boundary markers where appropriate.

-- D. Correct encroachments as they occur.
+- d.
+Correct encroachments as they occur.

 Objective 5: Keep good records of all land management activities and natural events.
-Strategies:

-- A. Record all significant events, natural or otherwise. - B. Continue to update plant and wildlife inventories. - C. Maintain photographic record of landscape appearance.
+- a.
+Record all significant events, natural or otherwise. - b.
+Continue to update plant and wildlife inventories.

+c.
+Maintain photographic record of landscape appearance.

 Objective 6: Comply with all applicable regulations and agreements.
-Strategies:
+Strategies

-- A. Comply with Massachusetts endangered species act. - B. Comply with wetlands protection act and local by-laws.
+- a.
+Comply with Massachusetts endangered species act. - b.
+Comply with wetlands protection act and local by-laws.
 Request recommendations from the Massachusetts historical commission regarding the proposed activities in the plan.